 - The highest spending in one day was $14.3 billion on “Singles Day” which an online shopping holiday.

 Incomes have increased in China and this affected the shopping habits to change as well.
 Today the Chinese shoppers are not just looking for cheaper products.
 They are looking for good quality 1st.
 Their purchasing has been going towards cross border commerce.
-The 40% of the online shoppers are considered as “rational” shoppers.
-These people see the online retail market as a chance to get their hands on high quality products for a not necessarily cheap but reasonable price.
+40% of online shoppers are considered as “rational” shoppers.
+These people see the online retail market as a chance to get their hands on high-quality products for a not necessarily cheap but reasonable price.
 The product descriptions are very important to them.
 They are researching the products very much and user reviews are an important aspect for them to decide.
-Overseas imports can be purchased through online channels however they are usually the double of the original prices at USA or Europe.
+Overseas imports can be purchased through online channels however they are usually the double of the original prices at the USA or Europe.
 So they definitely want to make sure they are buying the good stuff.

-Some of China’s major e-commerce websites are: Alibaba.com and its website Tmall.com.
+Some of China’s major e-commerce websites are Alibaba.com and its website Tmall.com.
 Amazon.cn is also another giant which is making an entrance to this market.
 Amazon is placing product descriptions in Chinese to widen its reach to the potential customers of China.
 Tmall.com is an e-commerce website which hosts cross border e-commerce through Tmall Global.

 The cross-border e-commerce is growing day by day and one of the reasons is as we mentioned before people with higher income are looking to buy foreign clothing and better quality products.
-But another reason of the growth of cross border e-commerce is that, it enables shoppers to buy products which are not available in China.
+But another reason for the growth of cross border e-commerce is that it enables shoppers to buy products which are not available in China.
 The niche products which the brick-and-mortar or the online shopping websites don’t sell are very liked over there.

-Mobile usage is very high in China and even people who shop from Omni channel platforms have no trouble switching from offline shopping to online shopping.
+Mobile usage is very high in China and even people who shop from Omnichannel platforms have no trouble switching from offline shopping to online shopping.
 Unlike the regular online shoppers who search for products on mobile and purchases on PC, the Chinese shoppers are doing most of their transactions on their mobile devices.
 Alipay and Wechat Wallet are some of the widely used payment systems that seem to be present in the market.
 Mobile implementations are a must and the benefits that can come out of that are satisfied customers, increased sales and an Omni channel presence.

 The expanding trade is of course in need of a good logistic operation.
 Giants like Alibaba have a good system running but overseas merchants are in need of a good distribution channel to handle their deliveries.
 Express deliveries in China are responsible for the boom in the sector as well.
-The express delivery industry has grown 54.6% in 2015.
+The express delivery industry has grown by 54.6% in 2015.
 Alibaba has created “Taobao Village” and “Spring Festival Shopping Fair” to enter the rural areas and village delivery service coverage has reached to 70% and 94% of rural regions are directly reached as well.